numberoverzero/bloop/docs/user/advanced.rst

 .. warning::
-    When creating your own types, keep in mind that everything is stored in DynamoDB as one of nine basic types.
+    When creating your own types, keep in mind that everything is stored in DynamoDB as one of eight basic types.
 This means that loading a custom type backed by a string will be indistinguishable from a basic String type.

     Normally the model provides the target type, which is unavailable for ``Map`` and ``List``.
 It is not currently possible to use custom types with